-The UK Government has announced a replacement exchange programme, the Turing scheme, as it has been confirmed that the UK will no longer participate in the Erasmus+ scheme.
-Trinity Laban is awaiting further guidance and will update this page accordingly.
+It has been confirmed that from 2023 the UK will no longer participate in the Erasmus+ scheme.
+However, a number of European institutions will still accept applications from the UK for study and we have some limited funding to help support this.

 Who is eligible?

 - You must be enrolled in your second year of undergraduate higher education studies (Music) or your first year undergraduate higher education studies (Dance).

 - A bilateral agreement should be in place between Trinity Laban and the conservatoire of your choice.

 - Your study exchange must be for a maximum of 3 months.

 - You must have achieved an average of 60% in all performance elements of Professional Studies (Music) or be in good academic and performance standing (Dance).

 - You must have a very good record of attendance and punctuality in ensembles and classes.

 - You must have completed all assessments for the current year at the time of application and will not be trailing and/or redeeming credits as a result of poor performance (unless mitigating circumstances apply).

 - You must complete the application process in full by the given deadlines.